 Sole trader superannuation

 As a sole trader, you generally don’t have to pay super contributions for yourself.
 However, it may be a good idea to consider contributing to super to help prepare for your retirement.
 If you are sole trader and make a voluntary contribution to super, you can claim a tax deduction, so you only pay 15% tax on the contribution – rather than the potentially higher tax rate you paid when you first earned the money.
 Contributions you make and claim a tax deduction on count towards the concessional contribution cap of $27,500 per year.
-If you have full-time, part-time or casual employees in your sole trader business, you will need to make superannuation guarantee contributions to their super fund if you pay them $450 or more (before tax) in a calendar month.
+If you have full-time, part-time or casual employees in your sole trader business, you will need to make superannuation guarantee contributions to their super fund.
 Find out more about who is eligible to receive superannuation guarantee payments.

 Self employed superannuation - For Employers